4 tips to deliver customer excellence on Black Friday

 The chances are that your marketing teams have been working on Black Friday plans for several months.
-By now, they’re probably sure on what offers will be posted, which products will be promoted, and which shipping services and times will be used.
+By now, they’re probably sure of what offers will be posted, which products will be promoted, and which shipping services and times will be used.
 Make sure your customer service team is aware of this detail.
 You may well find an increase in product related queries from customers.
 Make sure your customer service team is prepared for questions regarding those products being promoted.
 If possible, give your team the top 20% of products to take home and test to make sure they know the product well, and can offer advice.
 If that’s not possible, have those products on display in the contact centre, so that agents can refer to the product in close detail when speaking to a customer.

 Communicate shipping and returns policies clearly and honestly

-With order volumes set to increase, we’re also assuming you’ve scaled your warehouse team accordingly.
-Depending on the volumes you’ve forecast, you may be extending your typical shipping policies.
+With order volumes set to increase, we’re also assuming you’ve scaled your fulfilment and warehouse team accordingly.
+Depending on the volumes you’ve forecast, you may be extending your typical parcel shipping policies.
 If that is the case, communicate those new policies to the customer on calls, on emails, and via social media.
 Don’t just rely on the customers to read the shipping policies on your website.
 The same applies to returns policies.
 Depending on your product range, you may well experience a far larger returns volume following Black Friday.
 Ensure you retain some of the temporary agents you’ve employed or continue to work with your outsourcer to provide coverage for higher contact volumes in this period.
 Again, communicate the returns policy and refund timescales to the customer when they order.
 This should reduce contacts when returns do happen.
-Finally, if demand is far higher than expected, and the business is unable to meet its service promise, communicate that to the customer, so that they’re aware of the delay, and the reasons why in advance of them being effected.
+Finally, if demand is far higher than expected, and the business is unable to meet its service promise, communicate that to the customer so that they’re aware of the delay, and the reasons why in advance of them being affected.

 Invest in customer loyalty

-Whilst Black Friday is largely a price driven event, don’t underestimate the potential to build long term customer loyalty from first time shoppers.
+Whilst Black Friday is largely a price-driven event, don’t underestimate the potential to build long term customer loyalty from first-time shoppers.
 Savvy customers may well use price comparison sites or Google Shopping to compare prices on certain items, and your offer may well entice a customer to shop with you for the first time.
-Make sure you compare the lifetime value of each customer acquired on Black Friday with that of a typical first time customer.
+Make sure you compare the lifetime value of each customer acquired on Black Friday with that of a typical first-time customer.
 You’ll know what the average timeline is between first and second purchase at your store, ensure you track those same metrics on customers acquired over Black Friday.

 Share this article